JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 <!--break-->

 “There's enough of these disease-riddled scumbags in London already without you feeding them, thoughtless child!”
 The little boy had begun to cry, for he had carried the crumbs with him all morning just to feed the birds.
-Outraged, the child's parents had rushed over to the woman, demanding she give the bread back.
+Outraged, the child's parents had rushed over to the woman, demanding that she give the bread back.
 However, the lady held on to the bag so tightly that, when the boy's father reached over to grab it, the plastic ripped and both boy and lady were covered head to toe in crumbs.

 At this, the boy delighted.
 Pigeons from all around were coming to peck bread from his laces to his hair.